TheTrainingBoss/Sitefinity-Developers-Workshop/Bonus Material/RazorIntellisense.md

 - Clean the Project
 - Build the project
 - Restart the solution for good measure.
-- Your editor now in the class library for cshtml files are ready with intellisense
+- Your editor now in the class library for cshtml files is ready with intellisense

 ![](../media/RI2.png)